alnihill/risc-v-cpu/readme.md

   - [x] Finish implementing debug spec in circuit (JTAG stuff)
   - [x] Modify Digital to communicate through JTAG to CPU & host GDB server
 - [x] Make ROM just an address space in memory block
+- [x] Ensure JTAG TAP runs well when not on the same clock
+- [ ] Implement dmihardreset in JTAG TAP
 - [ ] Reorganize circuit to be like the one in the textbook
+- [ ] Make dummy JTAG TAP for parallel writes
 - [ ] Implement system calls like what is available in RARS
 - [ ] Write the program for the ROM for loading programs into RAM.
 (Maybe even verifying output?)